Why Choose Columbus Catholic Schools?

 Admissions Procedure

-- Complete the online enrollment form and pay the non-refundable registration fee.
+Fill out the online enrollment form and submit the required non-refundable registration fee.

-- Review of academic progress from previous school
+- Review of academic progress from the previous school

 - Student and parent interview

-Transfer students will be accepted for admission to CCS based on the following conditions:
+Transfer students are considered for admission based on the following criteria:

-- The CCS system administration must judge the transfer student would benefit from the programs at CCS.
+- CCS administration must determine that the student would benefit from the academic and extracurricular programs offered at Columbus Catholic Schools.

-- Any student applying who has been expelled from former school or school district will not be considered for admission.
+Please note: Any student who has been expelled from a former school or school district will not be considered for admission.

 Columbus Catholic has thriving athletic and co-curricular programs, with some programs beginning in primary school.
 Columbus offers students numerous opportunities to explore their interests and showcase their talents.